Full question:

 Answer:

-Under the exigent circumstances exception, the police may enter a dwelling without a warrant if the officers have probable cause to believe that a crime was recently committed on the premises, and probable cause to believe that the premises contain evidence or perpetrators of the suspected crime.
-The police must establish that immediate action is necessary to (1) prevent the immediate destruction of evidence, (2) protect the police officers or others, or (3) prevent the escape of a suspect.
+Exigent circumstances allow police to enter a home without a warrant if they have probable cause to believe a crime was recently committed there and that evidence or suspects are present.
+The police must show that immediate action is necessary to: (1) prevent the destruction of evidence, (2) protect officers or others, or (3) prevent a suspect's escape.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.